 Outside of the carnival period, in which local culture reaches its highest point in the low-season, Bahia has its second largest festival - Saint John.
+The

-The June festivals are responsible for boosting the state's economy.
+June festivals are responsible for boosting the state's economy.
 When speaking about the importance of Saint John, Domingos Leoneli, the former Secretary of Tourism of Bahia, indicated that:

 Saint John in Bahia is a reality as a tourist product.
-Arrivals at Bahian airports (Salvador, Porto Seguro and Ilhéus) have increased 48% during the periodin the last four years, which includes the month of June.
-In addition, one of the main operators in the country sells approximately 50,000 package tours to the June celebrations in the state (SECOM, 2013).
+Arrivals at Bahian airports (Salvador, Porto Seguro and Ilhéus) have increased 48% during the period in the last four years, which includes the month of June.
+In addition, one of the main operators in the country sells approximately 50,000 package tours to the June celebrations in the state (Department of Social Communication, 2013).

 The importance of Saint John as a tourist product can also be seen in a mobilization which took place during February 2016 in Brasília by the current Secretary of Tourism of Bahia, Nelson Pelegrino, and major forró stars.
-The reason for this group meeting a number of ministers (Office of the Chief of Staff, Tourism, Work and Culture) was "to discuss mechanisms to support forró, including recognizing Saint John as a festival which leads to a tourist flow, on account of its cultural and economic importance" (SETUR, 2016).
+This group met a number of ministers (Office of the Chief of Staff, Tourism, Work and Culture) "to discuss mechanisms to support forró, including recognizing Saint John as a festival which leads to a tourist flow, on account of its cultural and economic importance" (Department of Tourism, 2016).